nrice41593/CSV-Geolocation-Parser/README.md

     // Now, do another loop on the locations with the scope of your first loop, so you can grab the "destination" location (perhaps: `locB`)
     // Create a new Coordinate with your locB's lat and long
-    // Now, compare the two using `origin.GetDistanceTo(distance)`, which returns a double
+    // Now, compare the two using `.GetDistanceTo()`, which returns a double
     // If the distance is greater than the currently saved distance, update the distance and the two `ITrackable` variables you set above

     // Once you've looped through everything, you've found the two Taco Bells furthest away from each other.